New MOCA Director Deitch Will Close His Gallery But That Doesn’t Quiet Angry Art Mobs

 Another question about Deitch’s move is how it will affect the fate of the dozens of artists he represents, some of whom, according to the Wall Street Journal, get stipends and free housing.
 Aaron Rose, an artist and curator whose film Beautiful Losers featured many of Deitch’s artists, says Deitch has always been very direct with his artists.
 “I have many friends and associates who get their bread and butter from Deitch Projects and so far all I have heard is how happy they are for him.”
 At least one of Deitch’s artists didn’t seem to be overly concerned; Steve Powers posted this quip to Twitter: “jeffrey deitch taps chino to curate graffiti show for moca.
 This will be called MOCA CHINO.”

-As far as Deitch’s art world qualifications, Green, whose Modern Art Notes is a kind of art world barometer, collected the first wave of Web-based criticism and makes a very good point: Deitch should be viewed strictly on his business acumen, not his curatorial merits since he’s being hired as a fundraiser, and a non-profit fundraiser at that: “The difference between the for-profit/business world and the non-profit
+As far as Deitch’s art world qualifications, Green, whose Modern Art Notes is a kind of art world barometer, collected the first wave of Web-based criticism and makes a very good point: Deitch should be viewed strictly on his business acumen, not his curatorial merits since he’s being hired as a fundraiser, and a non-profit fundraiser at that: “The difference between the for-profit/business world and the non-profitworld and their attendant missions and responsibilities is why there’sa discussion about whether it is appropriate to hire a businessman tobe a non-profit/museum director.”

 MOCA may be one museum that’s already comfortable blurring the lines between commercial and curatorial.
 The museum came under fire in 2007 for hosting a functioning Louis Vuitton pop-up store inside the exhibition @MURAKAMI, which sold the many products that artist Takashi Murakami created for the fashion label.
 Purists thought it was a bad idea to plant in the art world.